Friday, February 3

 Since the ultra-Orthodox can't attend secular schools (they're prohibited from studying in co-ed classrooms) the center acts as a necessary bridge between the worlds of Talmud and high tech.

-Having opened in 1996 with 35 students, it now boasts an enrollment of 1,200 in five locations across Israel.
+Having opened in 1996 with 35 students, it now boasts an enrolment of 1,200 in five locations across Israel.

 In setting up the school, one of the major issues Fogel hoped to address was poverty in the community.